Autonomous-tier intelligence.

 Top tier — Google's Gemma 4 E4B for stronger reasoning, plus cross-encoder reranking for top-k recall precision.
 The full agent intelligence stack.

-▸ all of Smart ▸ cross_encoder_reranking ▸ memory_reflection (planned, v0.7+) ▸ session_start (LLM-driven)
+▸ all of Smart ▸ cross_encoder_reranking ▸ memory_reflect (SHIPPED at v0.7.0 — recursive learning with reflection_depth cap) ▸ session_start boot recall

 The six autonomous features